Alex-Symonds/Adminas-React/README.md

 ## Additional Information: Data Handled Exclusively via Django Admin (Addresses, Products and Prices)
 ### Background Info: Address Models
 The address book is split across three models, Company, Site and Address.

-The Company/Site split is intended to allow one company to have as many different addresses as they need.
-Many will only need one or perhaps two (one for paperwork, one for deliveries), but for larger companies the sky is the limit: shared accounting offices, shared warehouses, different divisions operating independently under the same banner, etc.

-The Site/Address split is intended to support an optional "address history" for keeping a record of physical moves.
-If Acme's accounting office is moving from one side of town to the other, the system admin can choose whether to overwrite the existing address or add a new address for the same site and leaving the old address alone.
-Regardless of what they choose, ```Site.current_address()``` will return the correct address.

-Address stores only a physical address, an FK to a Site and the date of creation.
-Site gives context to the Address within the Company: it allows the user to flag whether this address is a "default" address for invoices or deliveries; to add a name/label to it (e.g. accounting office, main warehouse, factory making X).
-Company stores details about who the company is: whether they're an agent, which currency the operate in, and a shorter version of their name for display purposes.
+* Company stores information about the company itself and relevant account details (e.g. agreed currency)
+* Address stores only a physical address
+* Site links Addresses to Companies and gives context to that Addresses role in the Company (users can give the site a name and indicate if it's the default invoice or delivery address)

+This allows a single Company to have as many different locations as are needed and offers continuity in the event of a physical move (e.g. if a company moves their accounting office to the other side of town, the Company and Site records will remain the same, only the Address record needs to change or be replaced).

 ### Background Info: Product Models
-Product information is split across five models: Product, Description, StandardAccessory, SlotChoiceList and Slot.
+Product information is split across five models: Product, Description, StandardAccessory, Slot and SlotChoiceList.

-There should be one Product record for each item that wants its own line on document (that is, items with a selling price and items which are "standard accessories").
+* Product is used to represent one item which should get its own line on documents (that is, it's either something on sale or something included with something on sale)

-Descriptions of Products are stored as separate records, giving users the options of adding multilingual support and keeping a record of old descriptions.

-Slot and SlotChoiceList together are used to describe "modular" Products.
-Suppose the company sells a "joyfully toy-full chocolate egg" which contains 1-4 small toys of the customer's choice: this would be considered a modular product because the egg alone is incomplete, the customer must also order 1-4 toys (for this example, let's say 0 toys is disallowed for business reasons and 5 wouldn't fit).
-SlotChoiceList is where Adminas stores the list of suitable small toys.
-It contains a field for a name (this is for the convenience of system admins, it only appears in the Django admin pages) and an MTM table matching the SlotChoiceList to relevant Products (in this example, all toys small enough to fit 4 inside the egg).
-Slot links the parent Product to the SlotChoiceList and states how many are required and how many are optional.
-Multiple Slots can be assigned to a single Product in the event of a more complex modular item.
-A single SlotChoiceList could be used to populate multiple different Slots in multiple different Products (it's up to the system admin to weigh up the pros and cons of DRY versus "what if we add a new option for ParentA without realising the same list is also used for ParentX, where the new option would be disastrous?").

-StandardAccessory is used in cases where one Product is supplied with a selection of other products as standard and the company wishes to mention the additional products on the paperwork.
-It can be used to add small sundry items to a Product (e.g. a dust cover, a power cable, batteries); to create "package deals" (i.e. create a Product for the package as a whole, then add all the included Products via StandardAccessories); or to create modular items with pre-selected valid options (e.g. there could be an "awfully dinosaur-full chocolate egg" Product where the system admin added four dinosaur toy Products as StandardAccessories).
+* Description is a one-line description to appear on documents
+* StandardAccessory allows users to nest specific child Products within a parent Product
+* Slot and SlotChoiceList allow users to describe Products where the customer has a range of options to choose between.
+The SlotChoiceList contains a list of interchangeable child Product options; Slot links that list to the parent and sets how many are required/optional

+Descriptions are separated from Products to allow a single Product to have more than one description (allowing multiple languages, or to keep a record of old descriptions).

+The main use cases for StandardAccessories are expected to be:
+1. Adding small sundry Products to a "main" Product, e.g. making a charger Product and a headphones Product StandardAccessories of a smartphone Product.
+2. Creating "packages" of Products, e.g. making a new "Flavour Pouch Sampler Set" Product, then using StandardAccessories to include one each of a range of different flavour pouches

+But suppose a user sells customisable bicycles where customers can pick from a range of frames, wheels and saddles: creating a separate Product-with-StandardAccessories for every possible combination could become unmanageable as their product range grows.

+This is where Slots and SlotChoiceLists come in.
+Our bicycle seller could instead setup SlotChoiceLists for "Frames", "Wheels" and "Saddles", then use Slots to link those lists to a "Bicycle" Product.
+Now the user doesn't need to worry about all the different combinations: they simply manage the lists.

+#### Differences between StandardAccessories and Slots
+Broadly, StandardAccessories are considered an integral part of the parent item, while Slot fillers are independent items.

+* Pricing: child StandardAccessories are included in the price of the parent; Slot fillers are priced separately.
+* Deleting the parent: deleting a parent with StandardAccessories will also delete all the children; deleting a parent with Slot fillers will only delete the parent
+* Deleting the child: child StandardAccessories can't be deleted (except by deleting the parent); child Slot fillers can't be deleted while they're filling a Slot, so it's necessary to go to the parent and remove the child item from the Slot first (this is intended to prevent users from unknowingly invalidating the specification of a parent item)

 ### Background Info: Price Models
 Pricing information is split across four models, Price, PriceList, ResaleCategory and AgentResaleGroup.

-PriceList and Price are used to set the "normal" prices.
-PriceList sets the "valid from" date for a set of prices and assigns a name to the price list (e.g. "2022 Q1") which is intended to be the way the company and their customers/agents refer to the price list.
-Price stores one item on the price list: it has fields for a currency, a value, and FKs to the Product and the PriceList.
+* Price stores the Product, currency, value and the FK of a PriceList
+* PriceList has a "valid from" date and a name.
+Otherwise it's just used to separate Prices into groups
+* ResaleCategory allows users to apply a specified resale discount to a defined list of Products
+* AgentResaleGroup allows users to apply Agent-specific resale discounts to a defined list of Products

 The two "Resale" models are for situations where the company sells directly to customers, but also via resellers/agents.
 Chances are there'll be some sort of resale discount on offer for the resellers/agents, but not necessarily the same resale discount on all Products and also not necessarily the same resale discount to all agents.

-ResaleCategory is used for "default" resale discounts, which are based solely on the Product: it has fields for a category name and the percentage.
-Adminas assumes that each Product will only have one default resale discount category because if a Product is in two categories where one has 10% resale and one has 20% resale, all agents will insist on applying the 20% category every time and its presence in the 10% category is a pointless source of grumbling and discontent.
-Since this makes it a OTM relationship, the FK field is inside the Product model as "resale_category".
+ResaleCategory is used for "default" resale discounts, ones which are based solely on the Product: it has fields for a category name and the percentage.
+Adminas assumes that each Product will only have one default resale discount category [^4].

 AgentResaleGroup is used for agent-and-product resale discounts.
+One AgentResaleGroup will probably contain multiple Products and one Product could appear in multiple AgentResaleGroups.

+[^4]: If a Product is in more than one category but they all have the same discount, there was no point in it being in multiple categories.
+If the categories have different discounts, this is a recipe for wasting time arguing with agents about which discount applies.
+Hence, a single discount for each Product seems reasonable.

-It has fields for a name, a percentage, and an FK to the agent's Company record.
-One AgentResaleGroup will probably contain multiple Products and one Product could appear in multiple AgentResaleGroups (maybe the company sells dynamite at 20% standard resale, but Quality Mining Supplies gets 30% for being bulk-buyers, while Acme were only offered 5% because their customers keep misusing the dynamite to target roadrunners, bringing shame and legal challenges to the company), so it's a MTM relationship.
-For consistency with ResaleCategory this is also inside the Product model, as "special_resale".
+[^5]: Maybe the user sells dynamite at 20% standard resale, but Quality Mining Supplies gets 30% for being bulk-buyers, while Acme were only offered 5% because their customers keep misusing the dynamite to target roadrunners, bringing shame and legal challenges to the user.

 ### Django Admin: Addresses, Products and Prices
-Companys pages include Sites and AgentResaleGroups in tabular format.
-The inclusion of Sites means system admins can see a list of all Sites for this Company in one place and, importantly, which are flagged as default invoice/delivery addresses, making it easier to manage those flags.
-AgentResaleGroups provides a convenient list of any/all special deals offered to this agent (when applicable), making it easier to see all special deals currently offered to the agent and adjust the percentages on offer when something new has been negotiated.
+#### Companys

-In addition to appearing on the Companys pages, Sites and AgentResaleGroups also have "their own" pages in Django admin.
+Includes Sites and AgentResaleGroups in tabular format.

-Sites has Addresses included in tabular format.
-When updating an address, odds are that the system admin will be thinking in terms of "Acme's accounting office has moved" rather than street addresses, so this is intended to make it easier to find the correct address.
-It also serves to show an address history for each Site, should that be of interest.
+Sites are included to provide an overview of all Sites affiliated with the Company and to facilitate the management of the flags for default invoice/delivery address.
+AgentResaleGroups are included to to provide an overview of all deals offered to the agent Company and to facilitate the management of the percentages (e.g. if a 5% discount increase is negotiated, it would be more convenient to go to the Company page and run down the table adding +5 to each row than it would be to individually access AgentResaleGroup records).

+#### Sites (for Addresses)
+Includes Addresses in tabular format.
+Sites has its own tab due to its role as a contextual wrapper around Addresses (which are not included on the Job page).
+When a user wishes to work with Addresses, they would do it via the Sites page.

+#### AgentResaleGroups
-AgentResaleGroups has a list of included Products in tabular format.
-This allows modifications to the list of Products included in each AgentResaleGroup (and the percentages, if the user is so inclined).
+Includes list of included Products in tabular fomat.
+This allows modifications to the list of Products included in each AgentResaleGroup (this is not accessible on the Companys page).

+#### Products
-Products has Descriptions, StandardAccessories and Slots displayed tabularly: all three of those models can only be accessed via Products in Django admin.
+Includes Descriptions, StandardAccessories and Slots displayed tabularly All three of these models can only be accessed via Products in Django admin.
 Description would've been a field in the Product class/table if it weren't for different languages, so it's an obvious inclusion.
 StandardAccessories and Slots are describing more complex Products so again, this is the logical location for them.

+#### SlotChoiceLists
-SlotChoiceLists pages only contain themselves, allowing users to modify the names and which Products are valid options for each choice list.
+Only contain themselves, allowing users to modify the names and which Products are valid options for each choice list.

+#### PriceList
+Includes Prices displayed tabularly.
-PriceList has associated Prices displayed tabularly, allowing users to adjust the name and see the contents in one location.
+This allows users to adjust the name of the price list and see its contents in one location.
 This is the only place where Prices are displayed in Django admin.

-ResaleCategorys is where users can see a list of all the standard categories and modify their names and percentages.
+#### ResaleCategorys
 Each record shows a read-only list of Products assigned to that category.
-If the user wishes to modify which Products appear in a category, it's necessary to do this via Products.
+If the user wishes to modify which Products appear in a category, it's necessary to do this via Products, due to resale_category being an FK field on the Product model.

 ## Additional Information: Other Data
 ### Job Models